Friday, July 28, 2017

 July 26 – Last Day in Cambodia

 It was a dark and stormy morning and mirrored what was going on in my head.
 But to be honest, the hangover wasn’t nearly as bad as it could have been.
-I don’t often drink shots, but when I do, it’s usually the worst shots in the world so I’m surprised cheap bar tequila did not make an appearance last night – maybe that is what saved me.
+I don’t often drink shots, but when I do, it’s usually the worst shots in the world so I’m surprised that cheap bar tequila did not make an appearance last night – maybe that is what saved me.

-Our bus arrived promptly at 6pm.
-We said our goodbyes to Joey, Meegan, and baby Mia, feeling like we’d known them for years which I think is the trademark of an incredibly well run establishment.
+Our bus arrived promptly at 6 pm.
+We said our goodbyes to Joey, Meegan, and baby Mia, feeling like we’d known them for years which I think is the trademark of an incredibly well-run establishment.
 This is one of my favourite parts of travel – establishing these short, intense relationships with people you may never see again, but maybe you will.
 In any case, a friend for life can be made in a day – that really is all it takes sometimes.

 The collector bus bounced us back to Snooky where we transferred to what’s referred to as a “sleeper bus”.
 Now I have never seen one of these in my life, but was awesome.
 Imagine a regular, long distance bus, but rip out all the seats and replace them with two levels of beds.
-The walking platform through the centre of the bus was extremely narrow, really only enough room for one person to pass at a time, giving more room for the beds, which were meant for two people.
+The walking platform through the centre of the bus was extremely narrow - really only enough room for one person to pass at a time - allowing more room for the beds, which were meant for two people.
 Ana and I hopped in our assigned upstairs bed and the kids were across from us, also in the upstairs bed, but one row back.
 There was a set of two curtains that you could pull shut and completely enclose yourself in your pod, which was just large enough for two people to squeeze into, and was nearly long enough for me to fully stretch out.
 It felt like we were getting prepped for going into hypersleep.

 The bus took off and, after reading for a while, I went straight to sleep, only waking up periodically to change positions.
-As expected the bus was freezing cold as they always crank the AC up to maximum on these sorts of trips, making we wish we had brought along a roll of duct tape to completely close off the vents above us.
+As expected, the bus was freezing cold as they always crank the AC up to maximum on these sorts of trips, making we wish we had brought along a roll of duct tape to completely close off the vents above us.
 But they did provide thin blankets which helped.